spanner/radiant-reader-extension/README.md

 `/stylesheets/sass/reader.sass` includes the default formatting of reader-facing forms and lists.
 It could probably stand to be reorganised a bit but you should find it a useful starting point and I recommend that you override it selectively rather than replacing it completely.
 There are two ways to do that:

 * @import 'reader.sass' at the top of your (SASS-based) stylesheet within radiant
-* link to /stylesheets/reader.css in the old-fashioned way and then bring in your own stylesheets any way you like.
+* link to /stylesheets/reader.css in the old-fashioned way and then bring in your own stylesheets afterwards.

-Or you can replace all this with your own, of course.
+Or you can replace the whole lot with your own recipe, of course.

 ## ReaderPages